Nexosis/nexosis.github.io/_tutorials/beijing-olympics-impact.md

 description: This tutorial will demonstrate usage of the Nexosis API in combination with a local database to perform analysis on sensor data.
 copyright: 2017 Nexosis
 layout: default
-category: Greater Good
+category: Forecasting
-tags: [ Impact Analysis, C#]
+tags: [ Impact Analysis, C#, Greater Good]
 use_codestyles: true
+order: 5
 ---

 This sample application is intended to show usage of the Nexosis API using the .NET client library.
 If you are following along, you will be able to